goinnn/django-like/README.rst

     )

-Or apply some of the next patches (This is not neccesary, you can install the app):
+Or apply some of the next patches (This is not neccesary, you can only install the app):
     * `Django 1.4 <http://github.com/goinnn/django-like/blob/master/patches/patch.r17282>`_
     * `Django 1.5 <https://github.com/goinnn/django-like/blob/master/patches/patch.2847ae>`_
     * `Django 1.6 <https://github.com/goinnn/django-like/blob/master/patches/patch.6691ab>`_